Coker College Data & Information Overview

 The student loan default rate at Coker is 12.8%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Coker Graduates Make?students who graduate from Coker with a bachelor's degree go on to jobs where they make an average salary of $32,800 in their early years.
-Unfortunately, this is 18% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Coker Graduates Make?students who graduate with a bachelor's degree from Coker make about $32,800 a year during their first few years of employment after graduation.
+This is about 18% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Coker College